chicaum/scribbr/README.md

 `curl http://localhost:8011/admin/provider-add/bbc/csv`

-Also, the data from partners must be mocked, please add a new folder for each partner and put the its files inside:
+Also, the data from partners must be mocked, please add a new folder for each partner and put the files inside:

 /src/Integration/Data/<provider-name>  The folder name must be with lowercases